pbsds/Twitch-Plays-GBA/readme.md

 An online copy can be found here: http://www.gnu.org/licenses/agpl-3.0.html

 How to use:
-- Sut up a python 2.7 enviroment and install pywin32, pygame and twisted
+- Set up a python 2.7 enviroment and install pywin32, pygame and twisted
 - Download the latest Visual Boy Advance and store it to vba/VisualBoyAdvance.exe
 - Put the game you want to play in vba/game.gba.
 - Edit the visuals in graphics/ and display.py as you may please